noiseprotocol/noise_spec/noise.md

  is performing a `Noise_IS` handshake.

  * If `type == 1` in the responder's first `Noise_IS` response then the
- responder failed to authenticate the `Noise_IS` message and is performing a `Noise_XXfallback` handshake, using the initiator's ephemeral public key as a pre-message.
+ responder failed to authenticate the initiator's `Noise_IS` message and is performing a `Noise_XXfallback` handshake, using the initiator's ephemeral public key as a pre-message.

 6. DH functions and ciphersets
 ===============================